art22m/S21-UniversityAccessSystem/README.md

 # UniversityAcessSystem
 Programming Software System Course
-Homework 2
+Homework 2, 3

 TA: https://github.com/l1va

 #### *Simpliﬁcations and assumptions:*
-- We have next user types: students, professors, lab employees, director, admins
+- We have next user types: guests, students, professors, lab employees, director, admins
 - We have rooms: class room, lecture room, conference room, cabinet, director cabinet
-- We have next access level: green, yellow, red, no level
+- We have next access level: blue, green, yellow, red, no level
 - By default user has his access level for rooms but admins can grant additional custom access to any room